n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 **1\.
 Get access to the Cloud and check your access**

-The URL starts with [https://mingle-portal.eu1.inforcloudsuite.com/<TENANT\_NAME](https://mingle-portal.eu1.inforcloudsuite.com/)\> followed by your personal extension
+The URL starts with [https://mingle-portal.eu1.inforcloudsuite.com/<TENANT\_NAME](https://mingle-portal.eu1.inforcloudsuite.com/)\> followed by your personal extension.

 ![](/_images/doc2/infor-signin-1024x520.png){ loading=lazy }